-parent-child interactions and bonding;
+parent-child interactions and bonding; and

-age-appropriate behavioral expectations and appropriate discipline;
+age-appropriate behavioral expectations and appropriate discipline, including alternatives to cororal punishment.

-family planning; and

-establishing a functioning support network of family members or caring adults.

-NA The organization does not serve pregnant or parenting service recipients.
+NA The organization does not serve pregnant or parenting individuals.

-Interpretation: When an organization does not provide linkages to family planning services because doing so is counter to its mission or beliefs, the organization should disclose this fact to service recipients and provide individuals with a list of other community providers that offer pregnancy support and education services.

-Examples: Organizations can tailor how topics are addressed based on service recipients' needs.
+Examples: Topics can be tailored based on the needs of persons served.
 For example, when serving expectant parents or parents of young children, education on environmental safety and injury prevention will typically address topics such as safe practices for sleeping and bathing.

-SH 8.07
+SH 8.05

-Support services include, as needed:
+Individuals are provided with or linked to the following supports, as needed:

 transportation;